-Committee/Unit Control Mechanism Details of its Functions Audit Committee Assists the Board in fulfilling its oversight responsibilities for financial reporting process, system of internal control, audit process and the Company's process for monitoring compliance with laws and regulations and the code of conduct. auditors whose report they review; monitor the system of internal controls and corporate compliance with G. INTERNAL AUDIT AND CONTROL
+Committee/Unit Control Mechanism Details of its Functions Audit Committee Assists the Board in fulfilling its oversight responsibilities for financial reporting process, system of internal control, audit process and the Company's process for monitoring compliance with laws and regulations and the code of conduct.
+Mainly responsible for recommending the appointment of external auditors whose report they review; monitor the system of internal controls and corporate compliance with laws, regulations and code of ethics; serve as a direct channel to the Board for the internal auditor, compliance officer and the general counsel.

+G. INTERNAL AUDIT AND CONTROL